Microsoft Azure Installation and Support guide

 3. Initial login and setup

-The IBM HTTP Server product are shipped with a base binary installation.
+The IBM HTTP Server + MidVision RapidDeploy product is shipped with a base binary installation.
 On the first login to the instance, you will be placed into a console wizard.
 The following is an overview of the steps you will be guided through to create the required profiles on the instance:

 - Log onto the instance via SSH with your Azure user and credentials.